 - Outreach and story collection with military veterans and the francophonie

 - Collaboration with the Canada Aviation & Space Museum to support outreach activities and historical research

 - Online story collection activities with the public and other stakeholders

-The Commemoration Handbook will be completed in fall 2021.
+The Commemoration Handbook will be completed in spring 2022.

 Honouring the Algonquin People at Wateridge Village

 Since time immemorial, the Algonquin people have inhabited this region of the Ottawa Valley.
 So long is their history, so deep is their spirit, and so integral was their existence in shaping Ottawa’s history, that even the name Ottawa itself is Algonquin for “trade”.